matt-FFFFFF/golang-hack-beginner/docs/Welcome.md

 ## Pre-requisites

-1. Golang tour
-2. setup machine

-First things first, let's get your environment set up.
+You will need to setup your machine for the hack, so let's get your environment set up

-### Online Accounts
+### GitHub

 You will need a GitHub account for this, please ensure you have one.
 One member of your team will fork the repo and invite the others as collaborators.

+## Exercism

+If you want to complete the learning challenges please follow here*****

 ### Software Installation